Time for reading: 3 min.

 Test Fit Of Deflector Pieces

-Step 1: Test fit all deflector pieces to ensure they fit and can be placed properly during final installation.
+Step 1: Test fit all pieces to ensure they can be placed properly during final installation.

 Window Channels Cleaning

-Step 2: Lower the window and clean the window channel with cleaning solution such as alcohol.
-Make sure all dirt, grime, and grit have been removed.
-Most product manufacturers will supply a small amount of cleaner.
+Step 2: Lower the window and clean the channel thoroughly with cleaning solution such as alcohol.

 In-Channel Window Deflector Installation

-Step 3: If your style reflector uses an adhesive strip, remove all of the adhesive liner backing.
-Then insert the deflector into the window channel, making sure it is fully seated.
+Step 3: If your style deflector uses an adhesive strip, remove all of the adhesive liner backing.
+Then insert the deflector into the track, making sure it is fully seated.

 Deflector Stays In Place

-Step 4: Raise the window up all the way, being certain that the deflector stays in place.
+Step 4: Raise the window up all the way.
 Some designs may require you to gently bend the deflector outward.
-Leave the window up and undisturbed for the length of time recommended by the manufacturer.
-If no time is specified, leave the vehicle undisturbed for 24 hours.
+Leave the window up and undisturbed for 24 hours or for the length of time recommended by the manufacturer.

 NOTE!
-From our experience, a common reason why in-channel deflectors fall out of place is the failure to leave the windows up and the vehicle undisturbed for the recommended amount of time!
+From our experience, a common reason why in-channel rain guards fall out of place is the failure to leave the windows up and the vehicle undisturbed for the recommended amount of time!
 It is best if the vehicle is allowed to sit.
 If you must drive, be certain that you and your passengers do NOT lower the windows!
-This is both to allow the adhesive (if used) to cure, and to allow the plastic deflector to conform to the shape of the window channel.

 AVS In-Channel Low Profile Side Window Deflectors

-When it comes to in-channel wind deflectors, we’ve got the WeatherTech In-Channel Side Window Deflectors (choose light or dark tint), Putco In-Channel Element Window Visors (tinted or chrome), Stampede Snap-Inz Sidewind Deflectors (tinted), Lund In-Channel Ventvisor Elite Window Deflectors (tinted), and GTS In-Channel Ventgard Snap Window Deflectors (clear or tinted) just to name a few.
+When it comes to in-channel options, WeatherTech rain guards come highly recommended by our customers.
+Based on nearly 1,000 reviews, these In-Channel Side Window Deflectors fit perfectly and add a stylish look.
+For more choices, take a look at Putco In-Channel Element Window Visors (tinted or chrome), Stampede Snap-Inz Sidewind Deflectors (tinted), Lund In-Channel Ventvisor Elite Window Deflectors (tinted), and GTS In-Channel Ventgard Snap Window Deflectors (clear or tinted) just to name a few.
+By those links, you'll find wind deflectors for trucks as well, available for all popular models.

-Stick-on deflectors are attached with tape to the exterior of the vehicle just above the window channel - either on the door frame for side window deflectors, or the roof for rear window deflectors.
-If your side windows are frameless, then you'll be attaching the deflectors directly to the roof.
-Because there's no window channel to use as a guide, stick-on deflectors require more "eyeball" work to ensure they line up properly - especially when four doors are involved.
+This style is attached just above the window channel – either on the door frame for side window deflectors, or the roof for rear window deflectors.
+If your side windows are frameless, then you'll be attaching the visors directly to the roof.
+Follow these easy steps to install rain guards for truck and car windows.
+View our brief photo summary and read a detailed step-by-step installation guide below.

 Test Fitting Of Visor

-Step 1: Lay out all parts, and test fit each visor to envision how all areas line up.
+Step 1: Lay out all parts.
+Test fit each visor to envision how all areas line up.

 Cleaning Surfaces